LaunchCodeEducation/data-analysis/src/chapters/functions/why-create-functions.rst

 Now that we coded ``make_sandwich`` ONCE, we can reuse it whenever we need to flip a string.

+..
+TODO: Add reference back to Modules chapter

-We will explore this idea in the :ref:`Modules chapter <modules-index>`.
+We will explore this idea in the Modules chapter.

 Functions Save Millions of Lives Every Day
 ------------------------------------------